-The Mpow H5 Wireless is better to budget noise-canceling headphones than the Cowin E7 Wireless.
+The Mpow H5 Wireless is better for budget noise-canceling headphones than the Cowin E7 Wireless.
 The Cowin has a lightly clearer mic and a far better isolation performance overall since they also leak a touch less.
-The Cowin even have a far better noise-canceling performance and an extended battery life.
+The Cowin even has a far better noise-canceling performance and an extended battery life.

 On the opposite hand, the Mpow has an easier fit even if they seem to be a little tight on the top.
 The Mpow even has far better sound.
 It also looks and feels a touch more premium, has better and fewer confusing controls.

 |Weight||0.6 lbs||0.5 lbs|

 |Battery Life||26 hours||12 hours|

 Read more – JBL Everest Elite 750NC Review

 Cowin E7 vs Cowin SE7

 If sound quality is that the most vital thing for you when choosing headphones, then the Cowin E7 is a far better option than the Cowin SE7 model.
 They won’t sound as boomy and cluttered, and won’t lack detail within the treble range.
 However, they could sound too sharp for a few.